ocaml/ocaml.org/data/books/ocaml-from-the-very-beginning.md

 ---
-title: "OCaml from the very Beginning"
+title: "OCaml From the Very Beginning"
 description: >
   In "OCaml from the Very Beginning" John Whitington takes a no-prerequisites approach to teaching a modern general-purpose